 You can redeem Tims Rewards Points on 40+ menu items grouped into 7 Reward Levels.
 Every item within a Reward Level costs the same number of points – for maximum value, always choose the largest and most expensive menu item you can get!

-| Reward level and points cost | Required spend | Menu items | Most valuable reward* | Least valuable reward* |
+| Reward Level and Points cost | Menu items | Most valuable reward | Least valuable reward |

-| 300 points | $30 | * Classic donut * Cookie * Hashbrown * Specialty donut |
+| 300 Points | * Classic donut * Specialty donut * Cookie * Hashbrowns | Specialty donut (0.83 CPP) | Classic donut or cookie (0.56 CPP) |

-| 1,100 Points | $110 | * Breakfast sandwich * Soup |
+| 1,100 Points | * Breakfast sandwich * Soup | Farmer's breakfast sandwich (0.54 CPP) | Simply sausage sandwich (0.29 CPP) |

-| 1,800 Points | $180 | * Flatbread pizza * Loaded bowl * Loaded wrap |
+| 1,800 Points | * Flatbread pizza * Supreme Stack Sandwich * Loaded bowl * Loaded wrap | Chicken loaded bowls (0.56 CPP) | Specialty flatbread pizza (0.39 CPP) |

-How to earn Tims Rewards points
+How to earn Tims Rewards Points

-To collect Tims Rewards points, you first have to create a free account on the Tims app or Tim Hortons website.
-Once you do, you’ll earn 10 Tims Rewards points for every dollar you spend (before tax and rounded to the nearest 10 cents) on the following transactions:
+To collect Tims Rewards Points, you first have to create a free account on the Tims App or Tim Hortons website.
+Once you do, you'll earn 10 Tims Rewards Points for every dollar you spend (before tax and rounded to the nearest 10 cents) on the following transactions:

 - Drive-thru and in-person orders

-- Mobile and Tims Deliver orders
+- Mobile and Tims Delivery orders

 - Orders paid with a TimsCard or Tims Gift Card